PeerReview4All: Fair and Accurate Reviewer Assignment in Peer Review

 Peer review is the backbone of academia.
 In order to provide high-quality peer reviews, it is of utmost importance to assign papers to the right reviewers~\citep{thurner2011peer,black1998makes,bianchi2015three}.
 Even a small fraction of incorrect reviews can have significant adverse effects on the quality of the published scientific standard~\citep{thurner2011peer} and dominate the benefits yielded by the peer-review process that may have high standards otherwise~\citep{squazzoni2012saint}.
 Indeed, researchers unhappy with the peer review process are somewhat more likely to link their objections to the quality or choice of reviewers~\citep{travis1991new}.

 We focus on peer-review in conferences where a number of papers are submitted at once.
 These papers must simultaneously be assigned to multiple reviewers who have load constraints.
-The importance of the reviewer-assignment stage of the peer-review process cannot be overstated; quoting~\cite{rodriguez2007mapping}, ``one of the first and potentially most important stage is the one that attempts to distribute submitted manuscripts to competent referees.''
-Given the massive scale of many conferences such as NIPS and ICML, these reviewer assignments are largely performed in an automated manner.
-For instance, NIPS 2016 assigned 5 out of 6 reviewers per paper using an automated process~\citep{shah2017design}.
+The importance of the reviewer-assignment stage of the peer-review process cannot be overestimated; quoting~\cite{rodriguez2007mapping}: \begin{quote} {\it ``one of the first and potentially most important stage is the one that attempts to distribute submitted manuscripts to competent referees.'' } \end{quote} Given the massive scale of many conferences such as NeurIPS and ICML, these reviewer assignments are largely performed in an automated manner.
+For instance, NeurIPS 2016 assigned 5 out of 6 reviewers per paper using an automated process~\citep{shah2017design}.
 This problem of automated reviewer assignments forms the focus of this paper.